Connect with others who understand.

 • “I use T-Gel shampoo; that helps me.”

 Do you have scalp psoriasis?
-Are you looking for a shampoo?
-Found a brand that works for you?
-Comment below or start a new conversation on MyPsoriasisTeam.
+What have you found to be the best shampoo and conditioner for you?
+Comment below or start a new conversation on your Activities page.

 A MyPsoriasisTeam Subscriber